The Most Haunted Roads to take a Road Trip through in America (States P-W)

 Schoolhouse Road - Google Maps

-Just near the river on School House Road is the site of an alleged colonial murder of settlers.
-The road, where the heads of the victims were placed on pikes, is said to still be haunted by their ghosts.
-Only drive down this road if you're searching for a ghostly time.
+If you care to venture just near the river on School House Road, this place is the site of an alleged colonial murder of settlers.
+It's said that this road is where the heads of the victims were placed on pikes and that it's still haunted by their ghosts.

 Old State Road (Cayce, SC)

 Old State Road - photo by @jmemedia - source: colatoday.6amcity.com

 This place is so haunted that many popular television shows have investigated the area in search of answers to local folklore.
 According to history, in 1865, General Sherman marched his troops through South Carolina and killed about 1500 Confederate soldiers on Old State Road during the Battle of Congaree Creek.
 It’s said that if you listen closely, you may be able to hear the sounds of people walking and falling into the creek, as if history keeps repeating itself in some ghostly loop.
 Rumor also says you may catch a peek of phantom soldiers and their lanterns swinging in the darkness as if they're still on duty.